vascohq/jobs/frontend/README.md

 ### Notes

-- The first month's beginningMRR is always the one from the API (i.e. $80,000)
+- The first month's `beginningMRR` is always taken from the API (i.e., $80,000)
-- The notation `m-1` means the previous month
+- The notation `m-1` refers to the previous month

 ## Level 4

-We expect to now see quarter columns.
-The data should come from the following formulas:
+Add quarter columns to the table.
+Calculate quarterly values using the following formulas:

 ```math
 quarterlyBeginningMRR = beginningMRR(m1)